How Much Does Injection Molding Cost

 Extrusion generally has lower initial tooling costs, making it more suitable for simpler shapes and potentially lower production volumes.
 Injection molding excels at producing complex parts with intricate details, but requires significantly higher upfront investment in tooling.

-What is the cost of 3D printing vs injection molding cost?
+What is the cost of 3D printing vs injection molding?

 3D printing has significantly lower upfront costs due to the elimination of expensive molds.
 This makes it ideal for low-volume production runs, prototyping, and on-demand manufacturing.
 Injection molding, while having high initial tooling costs, becomes more cost-effective for high-volume production due to the ability to produce parts much faster and with greater consistency.